The Three Giants of Cosmetics

 So that’s the three big names in the development of makeup in the golden age of glamour.

-I think you’ll agree that Max Factor was the real genius.
+My personal belief is that Max Factor was the real genius.

 I’ll leave you with some images depicting the makeup looks of the 1920’s,1930’s,and 1940’s.
 Check out our other posts on other make-up eras.